Cedrik-Marcel Stebe

-Cedrik-Marcel Stebe (/de/; born 9 October 1990) is a German professional tennis player.
+Cedrik-Marcel Stebe (/de/; born 9 October 1990) is a German inactive professional tennis player.
 He reached his career-high singles ranking of world No. 71 in February 2012.

 Career

 2011: Grand Slam and Top 100 debuts

 He reached his first ATP World Tour quarterfinal at the 2011 MercedesCup in Stuttgart, Germany, where he beat Nikolay Davydenko and Fabio Fognini.

 He was then awarded a wildcard to the 2011 International German Open where he beat Juan Carlos Ferrero and Davydenko again, before losing to Fernando Verdasco.

 Stebe finished the year by winning the 2011 ATP Challenger Tour Finals.

 2012: First and second Grand Slam wins

 Stebe recorded his best Grand Slam result, when he got to the second round in the 2012 French Open.
 He reached the same stage at the 2012 US Open (tennis).

 At the 2012 Davis Cup World Group play-offs he won the deciding rubber against former world No. 1 Lleyton Hewitt in straight sets.